moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 GPG allows anyone to encrypt and sign their data and communications.
 You'll typically be prompted to carry out some basic operations when handling Monero-related software so we thought it'd be good to have an easy to follow guide.

 If you haven't installed the software for your operating system already, please go ahead and do so now.
-As with all our videos, you'll find all the required links in the description.
+As with all our videos, you'll find all the required links and terminal commands in the description.

 Most Linux distributions will have GPG installed already.
 If you find that you don't have it, please check your package manager and install it from there.
 For Windows users you'll need to install Kleopatra.